 The Chimaera.
 Etruscan bronze sculpture from Arezzo, ca. 400 BCE.
 National Archaeological Museum of Florence.

 Perhaps the most famous animal symbol from antiquity is the mother Wolf of Rome’s foundation myth.
-She nursed and protected the twins Romulus and Remus after they had been abandoned on the order of the king of Alba Longa, an ancient city close to what was to become Rome.
+There are many versions of this myth as of the origin of the name of the city and its foundational year.
+The most popular story tells how the Wolf nursed and protected the twins Romulus and Remus after they had been abandoned on the order of the king of Alba Longa, an ancient city close to what was to become Rome.
 The Wolf cared for the twins in a cave known as the Lupercal, still shown to tourists at the southwestern foot of the Palatine Hill in Rome.
 Romulus later became the legendary founder and first king of Rome.

 A bronze cast of the famous She-Wolf nursing Romulus and Remus, the legendary founders of Rome, in Cincinnati’s Eden Park was a gift to our city from the City of Rome under the Italian fascist leader Benito Mussolini (1883-1945).